SHivaBharath2000/Employee-Management-System/README.md

  **API Integration** – Data fetched using thunk middleware and stored in Redux **Redux State Management** – Centralized state using Redux Toolkit **Code Splitting** – Optimized performance using `React.lazy` and `Suspense`

+#steps
+1)code should be visible from main branch
+2)switch branch into main